Analyzing Walksat on random formulas: Outline of the analysis

 \begin{fact} Let $t\geq0$.
 Let $\cE_t$ be the set of all pairs $(i,j)$ such that $\pi_t(i,j)\in\{-1,1\}$.
 The conditional joint distribution of the variables $(|\PHI_{ij}|)_{(i,j)\in\cE_t}$ given $\cF_t$ is uniform over $(V\setminus(\cA_t\cup\cN_t))^{\cE_t}$.
 That is, for any map $f:\cE_t\rightarrow V\setminus (\cA_t\cup\cN_t)$ we have

 \end{fact}

 Let

-Our overall goal is to prove that the stopping time of the process {\bf PI0--PI3} satisfies $T\leq T^*$ \whp\ To prove this, we will define non-negative random variables $S_t,H_t$ such that $S_t+H_t=0$ implies that $\sigma_t$ is a satisfying assignment.
+Our overall goal is to prove that the stopping time of the process {\bf PI0--PI3} satisfies $T\leq T^*$ \whp\ (The number $\theta$ is chosen somewhat arbitrarily; for the analysis to work it seems to be essential that $\theta=c/k$ for some $c>0$ that is neither ``too small'' nor ``too large''.
+The concrete constant above happens to work.)
+To prove this, we will define non-negative random variables $S_t,H_t$ such that $S_t+H_t=0$ implies that $\sigma_t$ is a satisfying assignment.
 We will then trace $S_t,H_t$ for $1\leq t\leq T^*$.

 For any $t\geq1$ let

 As {\bf PI3} ensures that $\PHI_i$ is $\cA_t\cup\cN_t$-negative iff $\pi_t(i,j)\neq1$ for all $j\in\brk k$, the event $\cbc{i\in\cD_t}$ is $\cF_t$-measurable for any $i\in\brk m$.
 We define